loksonarius/loksonarius.github.io/content/resume.md

 deployment code, I configured GitOps deployment of K8s services using ArgoCD, including the deployment of operators for GPU and network drivers, monitoring agents, and secrets injection.
-This effectively brought this critical yet abandandoned resource under sustainable management.
+This effectively brought this critical yet abandoned resource under sustainable management.

 ## Automate user onboarding and cloud service configuration